catamphetamine/react-phone-number-input/README.md

   return (
     <PhoneInput
       style={...}
-      defaultCountry="US"
+      country="US"
       value={value}
+      onChange={setValue}
-      onChange={setValue} />
+    />
   )
 }
 ```

 Accepts the same properties as the web version of "without country select" component, with the following differences:

-* `smartCaret: boolean?` property is not accepted because "smart caret" positioning feature is not implemented in the React Native component.
+* `smartCaret: boolean?` property is not supported because "smart caret" positioning feature is not implemented in the React Native component.

+* `inputComponent: component?` — By default, it renders a generic `<TextInput/>`.
+A custom input component can be passed.
+Such custom input component must `forwardRef()` to the underlying input field.
+The input component receives properties:
+  * `value: string`
+  * `onChangeText(value: string)`
-* `inputComponent: component?` — A custom input field component can be passed.
-In that case, it must do `React.forwardRef()` to the actual input field.
-Receives properties: `value: string`, `onChangeText(value: string)`, and all the "rest" of the properties that're not handled by this library, like `keyboardType="phone-pad"`, `autoCompleteType="tel"`, etc. Is a generic `<TextInput/>` by default.
+  * all the "rest" of the properties that're not handled by this library, like `keyboardType="phone-pad"`, `autoCompleteType="tel"`, etc.

 ## Utility